kerrambit/vrmlxpy/doc/boost_installation.md

     ```
     source ~/.bashrc  # or `source ~/.zshrc`
     ```
+- If this does not set up the Boost correctly, please use [this](#cmake-configuration) approach.

 4. **Verify the setup**:
 - To verify that Boost is correctly set up, you can run the CMake command in your project directory.
 It should detect Boost automatically if `BOOST_ROOT` is set.